 Most commercial soap companies will mine the glycerin from their soaps, and will sell it in other products for the higher cost items.
 This means that most soaps and detergents have been stripped of this key benefit (so that you can buy moisturizers separately from these same companies).

 Think about that dry and cracked bar of soap that stood there in your bathroom for too long.
 That’s because all the glycerin has been stripped from it to make more expensive products such as moisturizing creams and lotions.
+If that’s what it looks like after a few weeks, just imagine what it will do to your skin!

 When you make your own soap from scratch, all that moisturizing glycerin remains intact and you will see a huge improvement on how your skin looks and feels.
 Main line soap manufacturers care more about their bottom line and how to increase their profit margin than they care about the health benefits to your skin.
 When you make your own soaps, you have different objectives in mind, such as moisturizing your skin, preventing rashes, eczema flare-ups, oily skin and dry skin and more.